 services research, you should apply to Health Services (requires about 2 years

-years health-related work experience in a developing country) instead of Epidemiology.
+years health-related work experience in a developing country, although part may be with under-served or immigrant populations in the U.S.) instead of Epidemiology.

-- Read the Admissions Criteria in advance of
+- Read the Admissions Criteria well in advance of

-- Relevant work (especially research) experience in epidemiology, health sciences or related fields (e.g. quantitative social
+- Relevant work (especially research) experience in epidemiology, public health or related fields (e.g. quantitative social

 sciences) is especially important.
 If the applicant has no or limited health sciences work/research experience, more emphasis will be

 placed on appropriate educational background, health-related research experience as a student, and excellent grades, GRE, statement of